aifatelescope/datared/book/background-info.md

 Flat frames $\mathbf{F}$ are taken with an exposure time $t_{\mathbf{F}}$, on an ideally uniform target.
 They do comprise the effects seen by $\mathbf{B}$ and $\mathbf{D}$, and in addition a view of the flat target contaminated by inhomogeneous sensitivity.
 Their purpose is to capture all multiplicative effects affecting the pixel values, such as differences in gain or quantum efficiency of the pixels, or inhomogeneous illumination of the sensor by the telescope (e.g., vignetting) or filter.
-Possible flatfield targets include the bright twilight sky, or an illuminated surface inside the dome.
-Obtaining "good" flat frames is fundamentally difficult, as the homogeneity of a target over the full field is never perfect.
-Furthermore the QE variations in sensors do depend on wavelength, so that the colour of the flat target matters.
+Possible flatfield targets include the bright twilight sky (resulting in so-called "sky flats"), an illuminated surface inside the dome (these are called "dome flats"), or a light-emitting panel similar to a computer display ("panel flats").
+Obtaining good flat frames is fundamentally difficult, as the homogeneity of a target over the full field is never perfect.
+Furthermore the QE variations in sensors do depend on wavelength, so that the colour (and spectrum) of the flat target matters.
 As will become clear, a 1% error in the flat field will yield a 1% error in the photometry of sources.

 ### Science frames